iamsomraj/CJAPrograms/README.md

 # Core Java Assignments Programs

 I have created this repository for Core Java Training assignments.
 This repository contains many programs based on some problem statement.
+This sample projects have helped me to prepare for the assessments.

 ## Contents